-To schedule with me, you pay the out of network fee at the time of booking.; I then submit directly to your insurance for you to be reimbursed, no extra steps needed on your part.
+With these plans, patients pay the out of network fee at the time you schedule a visit with me.
+I then submit directly to your insurance for you to be reimbursed, no extra steps needed on your part.
 From there your insurance company should communicate directly with you, including sending any reimbursement check directly to you.
+Schedule your visit here.

 Please ask if you have further questions.
 I continue to seek ways to make lactation care more accessible and affordable for all.